Rifaximin (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you or your child have recently been taking an antibiotic.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease or have recently been taking an antibiotic.

 Possible Side Effects While Using This Medicine